damianinsua/WRF-WVTs/README.md

 Additionally, WRF-WVTs can also be used to destroy the moisture in a certain region (sink).
 In this case, the sink variable must be called TRMASK3D2 within the NetCDF file.
 Thus, at all grid points where TRMASK3D2=1 the moisture will be forced to zero (q=0).

 ## Running WRF

+When running the model, only two additional tasks need to be performed when using the moisture tracers.
+First, you have to link the NetCDF file that contains the source region, which we usually call trmask_d01.
+Once the trmask_d01 file has been linked to the directory where the simulation will be run, the namelist.input file must be modified.